How To Drop In On A Longboard

 Knee pads play a crucial role in protecting your knees from injuries and abrasions.
 They are designed with a sturdy exterior shell and soft padding on the inside to absorb impact and minimize the risk of knee injuries.
 Wrist guards, on the other hand, provide excellent wrist support and protection.

-See also How To Ride A Drop-Down Longboard
+See also How To Hang A Longboard On The Wall

 They often feature a hard plastic splint that fits over the palm and a secure strap to keep the wrist stable during falls.
 Wearing wrist guards can help prevent fractures and sprains caused by a hard impact.